JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/gradients.md

 # Visualization of gradients

-For the numerical experiments, we will consider function
+For the numerical experiments, we will consider the following function
 ```math
 f(x) = \sin(x_1 + x_2) + \cos(x_1)^2
 ```